 If you’re looking to improve your processes for more success with virtual fundraising in 2020, working with a team of experts can make a huge difference.
 Whether optimizing your tech, sharing best practices and tips to remain connected with supporters, or even collecting and analyzing data after the fact, there are teams prepared to help.

-And, if you’re seeking to conduct Facebook-based virtual fundraising, consider working with our team at GoodUnited.
+And, if you’re seeking to conduct Facebook Challenges, consider working with our team at GoodUnited.
 After interacting with our services, we’ve found that 94% of virtual fundraiser participants are eager to fundraise for the nonprofit again.
 To learn more, contact our team today.

 One of the biggest arguments for avoiding virtual fundraising is that there is a lack of community, camaraderie, and connection between the nonprofit and participants, and among participants themselves.